Norwegian Language and Culture

 Creative Courses and Exciting Electives

-We offer a wide range of courses that create a diverse and creative environment at the school.
+We offer a mix of courses that create a diverse and creative environment at the school.

-The courses offered at the school includes Analogue Photography, Visual Arts, Music, Psychology, Game Development and Norwegian Language and Culture.
+The courses offered at the school includes Visual Arts, Music, Psychology, Game Development and Norwegian Language and Culture.

-In addition to your main courses, you can choose from many 6-week long electives, giving you the chance to try something new and develop new skills.
-Some of the most popular electives includes Skateboarding, Arts and Crafts, Redesign and Upcycling, and Popular Movies.
+In addition to your main courses, you can choose from different 6-week long electives, giving you the chance to try something new and develop new skills.
+Some of the most popular electives includes Arts and Crafts, Hiking in Bergen, and Volleyball.

 Every year, many international students attend folk high school in Norway.
 Some come because they want to learn the Norwegian language and immerse themselves in the culture, some see it as a first step to settling in Norway, and some want to experience the unique pedagogical approach of folk high schools.